Ludovic-Iafrate/lumapps-extensions-templates/docs/playground/build.md

 Click on the **BUILD EXTENSION** button.
 The extension files will be under the `dist/{your_extension_id}/` folder.

-You should see at least one file : Content.lum
+You should see at least one file : Content.js

-If you have created settings for your extension you should have one file per settings (Settings.lum, GlobalSettings.lum).
+If you have created settings for your extension you should have one file per settings (Settings.js, GlobalSettings.js).

 Your extension has been built, you can now deploy it.